coding-to-music/coding-to-music.github.io/docs/source/myGuides/Tech-stack-for-this-website.rst

 - add or modify a .rst file in the docs/source/ directory
 - in the docs directory 'make html'
-- in the main top-level directory push the change to github 'git push'
+- in the docs directory push the change to github 'git push'
+- the built objects are not transferred to ReadTheDocs, they only use the changed source files,
+- ReadTheDocs build their own build directory and your one new file in source is built and those build files are added to whatever you aready published.
 - Then a webhook will send to ReadTheDocs which will do a build on their system https://readthedocs.org/projects/pandemic-overview/builds/
 - And it will be promoted to https://pandemic-overview.readthedocs.io/
 - http://all-knowledge.info points to https://pandemic-overview.readthedocs.io/